amirh3sam/PostManAutomation_LocalHost/README.md

 our first request: <code> **GET  →** save then run it</code>

 :pushpin: **STEP 4**:
-Verfication : Click on **Test** tab → then on the right side you have some methods that you can pick **Inside Test you need to type JS code**
+Verification: Click on the **Test** tab → then on the right side you have some methods that you can pick **Inside Test you need to type JS code**

 Click on